-Region-II has a temperate monsoon climate, with summer influenced by the southeast monsoon carrying temperate marine air mass or degenerative tropical marine air mass, making summer warm and rainy.
-Most areas have CG stroke density between 0.1-1 km-2·yr-1, slightly lower than Region-I. The lightning activity in Region-II is also greater in the seaside area than inland areas.
-Shanxi is located in a mountainous region, and the undulating terrain makes it a high incidence area for thunderstorm activity.
-Region-II has the most extensive plain, Northeastern China Plain (f), surrounded by the Daxing'an Mountains (c) - Xiaoxing'an Mountains (g) - Changbai Mountains (h).
+Region-II has a temperate monsoon climate, with summer influenced by the southeast monsoon carrying a temperate marine air mass or degenerative tropical marine air mass, making summer warm and rainy.
+Most areas have a CG stroke density between $0.1-1 \text{ km}^{-2} \text{ yr}^{-1}$, slightly lower than Region-I. The lightning activity in Region-II is also greater in the seaside area than inland areas.
+Shanxi is located in a mountainous region, and the undulating terrain makes it a high-incidence area for thunderstorm activity.
+Region-II has the most extensive plain, Northeast China Plain (f), surrounded by the Daxing'an Mountains (c), the Xiaoxing'an Mountains (g), and the Changbai Mountains (h).
 The landform is conducive to the southeast monsoon reaching the inland areas of Region-II and forming summer thunderstorms.
-Jilin is only a dozen kilometers from the Sea of Japan, facilitating the entry of Japanese warm air currents.
+Jilin is only a dozen kilometers from the Sea of Japan, facilitating the entry of warm air currents.
 Therefore, despite its high latitude, thunderstorm activity is relatively intense in Region-II.

-Region-III, which includes Xinjiang, northern Gansu, and most land of Inner Mongolia, has a temperate continental climate.
+Region-III, which includes Xinjiang, northern Gansu, and most of the land of Inner Mongolia, has a temperate continental climate.
 There are significant differences in lightning distribution characteristics within this region.
 The southern and central parts of Region-III consist primarily of vast deserts and gobies.
 The Tibetan Plateau blocks the humid South Asian monsoon, and its arid surface cannot produce abundant water vapor, resulting in few thunderstorms.
-However, the Tianshan Mountains (i), Kunlun Mountains (j), and Altay Mountains (k), located in the hinterland of the Eurasian continent, are provided with water vapor for thunderstorm generation through the westerly circulation that transports evaporated water vapor from the Atlantic Ocean and the Eurasian continent.
-As a result, the northern mountainous areas occupy almost all the lightning activity in Xinjiang.
+However, the Tian Shan Mountains (i), Kunlun Mountains (j), and Altai Mountains (k), located in the hinterland of the Eurasian continent, are provided with water vapor for thunderstorm generation through the westerly circulation that transports evaporated water vapor from the Atlantic Ocean and the Eurasian continent.
+As a result, the northern mountainous areas contain almost all the lightning activity in Xinjiang.
 The southeastern monsoon flowing through Region-II can also bring some thunderstorm processes to the eastern and central mountainous regions in Inner Mongolia during summer.

 Region-IV's primary landmass is the Tibetan Plateau, which includes Tibet, Qinghai, southern Xinjiang, and western Sichuan.
 It has a highland mountain climate, and the overall geomorphic distribution trend increases from east to west (Ma et al., 2021).
-The uninhabited areas above 4500 meters in elevation in the west and north of Region-IV are icy all year round, covered by snow and glaciers.
-The Oaidam Basin (1) in Qinghai is a closed, huge, interrupted basin, where dry sinking airflow from the northern edge of the plateau in summer leads to water shortage.
-Consequently, there are few thunderstorm activities in these areas, and the distribution of sub-stations is sparse, making them the regions with the lowest lightning density detected in China, with CG stroke density less than 10-3 km-2·yr-1.
-In contrast, the southern Himalayas Mountains (m), near the Yarlung Tsangpo River Grand Canvon (n), have a relatively low altitude, opening a "gap" for the influx of abundant water vapor from the Bay of Bengal.
+The uninhabited areas above 4500 m in elevation in the west and north of Region-IV are icy all year round, covered by snow and glaciers.
+The Qaidam Basin (1) in Qinghai is a closed, huge, interrupted basin, where dry sinking airflow from the northern edge of the plateau in summer leads to a water shortage.
+Consequently, there are few thunderstorms in these areas, and the distribution of substations is sparse, making them the regions with the lowest lightning density detected in China, with a CG stroke density less than 10^{-3} km-2 yr-1.
+In contrast, the southern Himalayas (m), near the Yarlung Tsangpo Grand Canyon (n), have a relatively low altitude, opening a "gap" for the influx of abundant water vapor from the Bay of Bengal.
 However, this narrow plain area, located in Mêdog County (o), has very high precipitation but low lightning density, which can also be concluded from the observations of TRMM.
-The remaining moisture continues northward across this plain, causing most thunderstorms between the east-west Himalayas Mountains and Tanggula Mountains (p).
-The thunderstorms on the east side of the plateau are mainly influenced by the low vortex and the shear line, which is usually stable at around 32.5°N (You et al., 2019; Qie et al., 2003).
-The high lightning density area is precisely located on the south side of the shear line.
+The remaining moisture continues northward across this plain, causing most thunderstorms between the east-west Himalayas and Tanggula Mountains (p).
+The thunderstorms on the east side of the plateau are mainly influenced by the low vortex and the shear line, which is usually stable at around 32.5° N (You et al., 2019; Qie et al., 2003).
+The high-lightning-density area is precisely located on the south side of the shear line.